 The DCRP community is comprised of a dedicated faculty and staff committed to serving a diverse group of students.
 We also have a proud and active alumni who continue to participate in the life of the department.

-I became the new chairman of the department of city and regional planning in July.
 I follow in a long line of department heads, from Jack Parker to Emil Malizia, who have left deep legacies not only in DCRP but also in the broader planning profession.

 The department's distinguished faculty members hold advanced degrees from the nation's most prestigious universities in city and regional planning and in a broad range of planning-related fields of study, including architecture, business, civil engineering, economics, human ecology, landscape architecture, law, public affairs, technological & environmental planning, transportation, urban studies, and water resources.